 TOSA or TOSB certificate holders must apply to ADAS before the end of their three year certification period and undertake a formal examination once their application is approved.
 Applicants must be able to meet set prerequisites before submitting an application to ADAS.

 The application process involves posting an application form and any required supporting documentation to ADAS.
-An application package is available which provides detailed information and step-by-step guidance.
-Please download and thoroughly read the package before submitting an application to ADAS.
+An Offshore Supervisor Application information page is available which provides detailed information and step-by-step guidance.
+Please thoroughly read the information page and prerequisites before submitting an application to ADAS.

 All applications are to be made directly to ADAS, and must be approved by ADAS before the examination is booked or attempted.